abdoukolley/abdoukolley/README.md

 From that course onwards, I started focusing particularly towards learning various coding languages, which led to the discovery that my long-term goal would to become a full-stack software engineer!

 ## 💻 Technical Skills
-- Python              - React
+- Python
-- Javascript
+- Javascript (React, Node.js, Express, Redux)
+- HTML
+- CSS
+- Docker
+- Kubernetes
+- Terraform
+- Azure
--
+- SQL (PostgreSQL)
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...